Skip to content

 -key(ephemeral)Ed25519 private key PEM file for signing receipts

--taxonomy(none)Taxonomy mappings JSON file for action classification
+-taxonomy(none)Taxonomy mappings JSON file for action classification.
+Merged with bundled taxonomies; user mappings win on conflict.

 -rules(built-in defaults)Policy rules YAML file